 Upcoming Biopic Based on the Life of Gloria Trevi

-A biopic based on the life of Mexican pop/rock singer, Gloria Trevi, premiers in the United States on February 20th, 2015.
+"Gloria" is a biopic based on the life of Mexican pop/rock singer, Gloria Trevi.
+The film began playing throughout Mexico on January 1st, 2015, and it was shown in many Latino Film Festivals in the United States a few months later.
 Directed by Christian Keller and produced by Mathias Ehrenberg, Ricardo Kleinbaum, Barrie Osborne, Alan B. Curtis and Christian Keller, the film narrates Gloria’s life by focusing on the beginning of her artistic career and rise to fame as well as the sex scandal in which she became involved in the late 1990’s.
 The film stars Sofia Espinosa as Gloria Trevi and Marco Perez as Trevi’s former manager, Sergio Andrade.
 The film’s origins go back to 2005 when Swiss born Christian Keller read about Gloria Trevi’s story in the L.A.
 Times and instantly decided to turn it into a motion picture.
 “I just thought it was a great story.
 In that moment, I thought, I want to make this movie.
 To be honest, I just looked at it as a human story, as a complete outsider,” said Keller at a press conference in Morelia.

 Often referred to as “the Mexican Madonna,” Gloria Trevi rose to the top of the Latin charts in late 1989 and stayed there for quite a few years.
 Her mostly self-penned lyrics often addressed socio-political issues and questioned women’s subordinate role in the Mexican society of the time; while her love songs didn’t do this, they were just as powerful and intelligently written.